T&F AI logo Track & Field AI Track & Field AI

 Why it's different

-AI that actually understands triple jump.
+AI that actually understands triple jump

 Generic video tools look at "a person moving."
-We built a model specifically around triple jump, the phases, the mechanics, and the coaching language real triple jump coaches use.
+We built a model specifically around triple jump. the phases, the mechanics, and the coaching language real triple jump coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 • Event-specific phase detection

-• Priority-tagged coaching notes (critical/important/minor)
+• Priority-tagged coaching notes (critical / important / minor)

 • Cause-and-effect frame markers

-• Follow-up AI coach chat
+• Follow-up AI coach chat on every analysis

-Triple jumper in the step phase, flight leg driving forward, Track & Field AI Triple Jump · Sample note “Your hop phase is 38% of total distance, industry optimal is ~35%.
+Triple Jump · Sample analysis “Your hop phase is 38% of total distance, industry optimal is ~35%.
 Shorten the hop, lengthen the step for a 15cm total gain.”

 [03]Common triple jump mistakes

-The three errors the AI flags most often.
+The three errors the AI flags most often

 These are the technique patterns we see over and over again across triple jump athletes.
 Each one has a specific look on video and a specific fix.